Hanziness/FocusTide/README.md

 ![The percentage timer with the revamped to-do list](./static/assets/img/ProductImg_Percentage.png)
 ## 🏗 If you're a developer

+This is an open-source project that welcomes contributions.
+Please check the [**contribution guidelines**](./CONTRIBUTING.md) before opening issues, discussions or pull requests!

 ### ❤ Technologies, packages used

 * [**NuxtJS**](https://nuxtjs.org/) (and thus [**VueJS**](https://vuejs.org/))